brahmlower/default-aware/README.md

 fn main() {

-    // The first config sets the port number to the same as the default.
-If we weren't
+    // The first config sets the port number to the same as the
-    // using the `DefaultAware` wrapper, the value recieved after deserializing would be
+    // default.
+If we weren't using the `DefaultAware` wrapper, the
+    // value recieved after deserializing would be
     // indistinguishable from the default value.
-Therefore we could not know if the
+Therefore we could
+    // not know if the `http_port` field was actually provided in
-    // `http_port` field was actually provided in the document or not. let config1_json: &str = r#"{ "http_port": 8000 }"#;
+    // the document or not.
+    let config1_json: &str = r#"{ "http_port": 8000 }"#;

-    // But since we are using the `DefaultAware` wrapper, we can easily tell that the value
+    // But since we are using the `DefaultAware` wrapper, we can
-    // was not created via the `Default` implementation. let config1: MyConfig = serde_json::from_str(config1_json).unwrap();
+    // easily tell that the value was not created via the `Default`
+    // implementation.
+    let config1: MyConfig = serde_json::from_str(config1_json)
+        .unwrap();
     assert_eq!(false, config1.http_port.is_default());
     assert_eq!(Port(8000), config1.http_port.unwrap());

-    // We can demonstrate the behavior when the default value is used by checking the output
+    // We can demonstrate the behavior when the default value is
+    // used by checking the output
     // on a document that omits the `http_port` field. const config2_json: &str = r#"{  }"#;

-    // The field has the same wrapped value as before, but notice that we tell it
+    // The field has the same wrapped value as before, but notice
-    // was created via the Default implementation.
+    // that we tell it was created via the Default implementation.

-    let config2: MyConfig = serde_json::from_str(config2_json).unwrap();
+    let config2: MyConfig = serde_json::from_str(config2_json)
+        .unwrap();
     assert_eq!(Port(8000), *config2.http_port.as_ref());
     assert_eq!(true, config2.http_port.is_default());

-    // The type is just an enun, so we can use all the typical enum patterns match config2.http_port {
+    // The type is just an enun, so we can use all the typical enum
+    // patterns
+    match config2.http_port {
+        DefaultAware::Default(_) =>
-        DefaultAware::Default(_) => println!("value set by default"),
+            println!("value set by default"),
+        DefaultAware::Declared(_) =>
-        DefaultAware::Declared(_) => println!("value set in the config"),
+            println!("value set in the config"),
     }

     if let DefaultAware::Default(_) = config2.http_port {
         println!("Port number not set!
-Running on port 8000 by default.
-Silence this \
+Running on port 8000 by \
-            warning by setting the `http_port` field in your config.");
+            default.
+Silence this warning by setting the \
+            `http_port` field in your config.");
     }
 }
 ```